-The 777-300ER is fitted with either two rows of the 2006 F first class seats in a 1-2-1 configuration for a total of eight seats (Version 1), or a single row of the 2013 F first class seats in a 1-2-1 configuration for a total of four seats (Version 2).
+The 777-300ER is fitted with a single row of the 2013 F first class seats in a 1-2-1 configuration for a total of four seats.

-This is a very small and private cabin right at the front of the aircraft, especially in the Version 2 configuration with only four seats occupying a single row, making it the most exclusive cabin in the Singapore Airlines fleet.
+This is a very small and private cabin right at the front of the aircraft, with only four seats occupying a single row which makes it the most exclusive cabin in the Singapore Airlines fleet.

-There are no bad seats in first class in our opinion, on either the Version 1 or Version 2 aircraft, so separating the best from the worst is certainly nitpicking.
+There are no bad seats in first class in our opinion, so separating the best from the worst is certainly nitpicking.
 For solo travellers, the window seats (A or F) are an obvious choice if available.

-Couples will probably appreciate the slightly more sociable arrangement of the C/D pairs in the middle, with only one of these pairs available on the Version 2 aircraft.
+Couples will probably appreciate the slightly more sociable arrangement of the C/D pairs in the middle, with only one of these pairs available.
 Should you only have a C/D seat to choose from as a solo traveller however, don’t fear, as there is a sizeable privacy divider which isolates you from your neighbour.

 777-300ER Business Class

 Business class on the 777-300ER occupies the rear of the forward cabin section, just ahead of the second main aircraft door, and the entire second section between the second and third main doors.
-It is equipped in a 1-2-1 configuration flat bed seat, either the 2006 J product (Version 1), or the newer 2013 J product (Version 2).
+It is equipped in a 1-2-1 configuration flat bed seat – the relatively new 2013 J product.

 The forward section also benefits from no bassinet positions, ensuring a peaceful experience for those lucky enough to secure a seat here.
 Row 11 is probably the most private row on the aircraft, particularly the window seats 11A and 11K.